 Further complications arise with the addition of complicated boundary conditions due to the interaction of the SOL plasma with the wall, such as the sheath boundary condition and recycling.
-These are mentioned in Appendix A, and for more details the reader is encouraged to consult previous work [27,6,2], particularly in the context of kinetic boundary conditions.
+These are mentioned in Appendix A, and for more details the reader is encouraged to consult previous work [26, 6, 2], particularly in the context of kinetic boundary conditions.

 As such, it is of interest to at least attempt to cover as many of these cases as possible, which is simplified somewhat due to the 1D nature of the problems considered in this manuscript.
-Implementation details behind the 1D differential operators available in ReMKiT1D will be presented in Section 4.3.
+Implementation details behind the 1D differential operators available in ReMKiT1D (as well as notes on user level customization) will be presented in Section 4.